-I suppose one of the other benefits, of course, is that you've got a dedicated staff, whereas if we have it back in Norfolk County Council, it gets put in the pot with everything else.
+I suppose one of the other benefits, of course, is that you've got a dedicated staff, whereas if we have it back in the Council, it gets put in the pot with everything else.
 If it's outsourced, you can't control it in quite the same way and you can't move the resource to another pressure point in the service.
 [L2]

-Another interviewee also remarked on the capacity that Carers Matter Norfolk created, and that having that available externally avoided the potential risk of carers becoming lost or overlooked because of capacity pressures within the Council.
-Furthermore, Carers Matter Norfolk offers greater expertise and specialism around carers, but although this is a positive feature, it could also mean that there is reduced carer-awareness within the Council:
+Another interviewee also remarked on the capacity that the Service created, and that having that available externally avoided the potential risk of carers becoming lost or overlooked because of capacity pressures within the Council.
+Furthermore, the Service offers greater expertise and specialism around carers, but although this is a positive feature, it could also mean that there is reduced carer-awareness within the Council:

-Interviewees indicated a general awareness of the role of Carers Matter Norfolk.
+Interviewees indicated a general awareness of the role of the Service.
 There was a general sense that what was offered was 'a good thing' but were relatively vague about any more substantive evidence of performance, which appeared to be largely anecdotal.